tschaub/suite/docs/geoeditor/src/modifying.rst

 .. note:: You can delete vertices by positioning your pointer over a vertex and hitting the ``d`` key.

 By default, the :guilabel:`Create a new feature` changes to the :guilabel:`Edit existing feature` tool.
-Here you can edit new :term:`attribute` values.
+Here you can edit new attribute` values.
 Attributes are descriptions of a geographic feature stored as a row in a table.

 You can input attributes after you create a feature by selecting the text field.
 Select :guilabel:`Save` to apply them to your data source.